The Learning Planet Academy

 adrien marck

-The Learning Planet Institute breaks down the barriers to daring.
-There's an audacity, a latent madness in us, and it's coming out!
-It's a big RESET of the machine.
-They're trying to de-format us so that we can build ourselves in our own way.
+The Learning Planet Institute breaks down barriers so that we dare to act.
+There is a boldness, a latent kind of madness within us, and it comes out!
+It is like a major RESET of the machine.
+They try to decondition us so that we can build ourselves in our own way

 Flora Vincent